Listen to Martha Norwalk's Animal World every Sunday, 9 a.m. to noon

 Upcoming events at MEOW:

 MEOW is now open for walk ins on Thursday through Sunday afternoons, 1 to 5 p.m.
-(Advanced appointments are highly recommended, and visitors are required to wear masks, use sanitizer provided, and practice social distancing.)
+MEOW staff and volunteers are fully vaccinated and maskes are no longer required when visiting MEOW.
 10600 NE 68th St., Suite F, Kirkland, WA 98033.

 Become a MEOW Guardian Angel: A "Guardian Angel" is a person who cares deeply for an adult cat or cats, but isn't in the position to adopt them.
 This person pre-pays the adoption fee so that when someone is interested in adopting a cat or cats, the fee is waived.
 At any given time, MEOW has many adult cats who have Guardian Angels, blessed by the person who wants them to find a home, there will be no adoption fee.